Veil-Framework/Veil-Evasion/README.md

 Veil was developed and is actively supported by @ChrisTruncer

-Greetz & Thanks to @TheMightyShiv for your help and friendship and all others who have helped bear with my questions, gave advice, and more.
+Greetz & Thanks to @TheMightyShiv for your help and all others who have helped bear with my questions, gave advice, and more.
 You all know what and how you've helped and how appreciative I am.

 ##Software Requirements: